 If cyst follow-up is warranted according to the treating physician and in- and exclusion criteria are met, a patient is eligible for the study.
 Cyst surveillance will take place at the hospital of origin, and will be coordinated by the treating physician.
-The advised surveillance strategy is based on the European guidelines, and consists of imaging studies (MRI/MRCP or EUS), every 6 to 12 months, and determination of serum CA 19.9 (Figure I, see also paragraph 6.3, study procedures)(2).
-Determination of glucose and HbAIc is recommended.
+The advised surveillance strategy is based on the European guidelines, and consists of imaging studies (MRI/MRCP or EUS), every 6,12 or 24 months, and determination of serum CA 19.9 (Figure 1, see also paragraph 6.3, study procedures)(2).
+Determination of glucose and HbA1c is recommended.